ledes/ruby_collection/README.md

 * The user chooses their shape by typing `"r"` (rock), `"p"` (paper), or `"s"` (scissors) each round.
 * If the player enters an invalid shape, print an error message and start the next round.
 * If both players choose the same shape, it is a tie and no one wins the round.

+### Tic Tac Toe Printer

+Build a method print_grid that takes a single argument board.
+This argument should be a two dimensional array that represents the rows and columns of the tic tac toe board.
+Mrs. Fisher has provides some sample data to help.